eisaadil/ForecastingElection/README.md

 # Forecasting the 2019 Lok Sabha Election using Machine Learning and Data Analysis

-This Python project seeks to predict the election results of the General Election, 2019 in India using Data Analysis and Machine Learning.
+This Python project seeks to forecast the election results of the General Election, 2019 in India using Data Analysis and Machine Learning.

 The project report (PDF) can be found [here](https://github.com/eisaadil/ElectionPrediction/files/3603264/ForecastingElectionUsingMachineLearningAndDataAnalysis.pdf).